okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/clientcreds/install-sdk.md

-Okta provides an array of language and framework SDKs to quickly implement authorization with Okta.
-See [Languages & SDKs overivew](/code/) for a list of SDKs that you can download to start using with your app.
+Okta recommends using existing libraries and OAuth 2.0 helper methods to implement your authentication flow.
+You can use one of Okta's SDKs or an open-source library if an appropriate Okta SDK is not available.
+See [Languages & SDKs overivew](/code/) for a list of Okta SDKs that you can download to start using with your app.

-Refer to [Add and configure packages](/docs/guides/sign-into-web-app/-/configure-packages) for instructions on how to install and use Okta back-end framework SDKs.